Consent underpins the Human Tissue Act (2004) (HT Act). This section explains the consent exemptions from the Act.

-Section 10 of the HT Act deals with existing anatomical specimens, which are different from former anatomical specimens, and essentially comprise bodies or body parts donated for dissection in the three years pre commencement of the act, but where the anatomical examination had not been completed by 1 September 2006.
+Section 10 of the HT Act deals with existing anatomical specimens, which are different from former anatomical specimens, and essentially comprise bodies or body parts donated for dissection in the three years prior to the commencement of the HT Act, but where the anatomical examination had not been completed by 1 September 2006.
 The effect of this section is that there is deemed to be appropriate consent under the HT Act for the storage and use of this material for anatomical examination where an authority exists under previous legislation.
 Likewise, where the authority under previous legislation extended to possession of parts of the body, appropriate consent will be deemed to exist for the storage and use of such parts for research, and education and training.
 Further details are given in the code of practice on Anatomical examination.

 Schedule 1, Part 2 of the HT Act details that consent is required from deceased persons during life for the following Scheduled Purposes: Clinical audit; Education or training relating to human health; Performance assessment; Public health monitoring; and Quality assurance.
-However, consent is not required to use or store material from the living for the these purposes.
+However, consent is not required to use or store material from the living for these purposes.

 In most circumstances, it is an offence to hold material with the intent of analysing DNA without qualifying consent.
 However, the offence does not apply if the results of the analysis are intended to be used for ‘excepted' purposes.
-Unlike the other parts of the Act, which do not apply to Scotland, this offence applies to the whole of the UK.
+Unlike the other parts of the HT Act, which do not apply to Scotland, this offence applies to the whole of the UK.
 Please see our frequently asked questions for more information on the analysis of DNA under the HT Act.
-Further details of ‘excepted’ purposes are given in the code of practice on Consent.
+Further details of ‘excepted’ purposes are provided in Code of Practice A.